argoproj/argo-events/api/event-source.md

 <p>

-Volumes is a list of volumes that can be mounted by containers in a workflow.
+Volumes is a list of volumes that can be mounted by containers in an eventsource.

 </p>